 Warning: It is Almost Impossible to Make Public Speaking Your FIRST Career

-The seminar and speaking industry is chock full of motivational speaker “wannabees” who want to build their successful careers by helping other people become more successful.
+The seminar and speaking industry is chock full of motivational speaker “wannabees” who want to build successful careers by helping others become more successful.
 Presenters and presentations like this really harm the industry… and these presenters.
-Good speakers have success because they have the experience elsewhere to speak from.
+Good speakers succeed because they have experience elsewhere to draw on.

 When I first started The Leader’s Institute ®, I met a young lady who had purchased a personnel assessment franchise.
 At that time, I was delivering a number of presentations to local associations, Chambers of Commerce, and professional organizations as a way to market my company (more on this later).
 This young lady was in the audience at each of my presentations.
-Every time I’d finish a presentation, she made a trek to me with all kinds of ideas about how we could partner.
+Every time I finished a presentation, she’d make a beeline for me with all kinds of ideas about how we could partner.
 I was always nice and cordial, but she didn’t have a lot to offer a potential partner.
 She had no personal stories to back up her claims or business desires.

-When I asked her what experience she had in the personnel business, her only response was that she had purchased the assessment company franchise.
-She had no customers, so she had no success stories to use to generate new customers.
+When I asked her about her experience in the personnel business, her only response was that she had purchased the assessment company franchise.
+She had no customers, so she had no success stories to attract new ones.
 Her idea was to start doing presentations about how entrepreneurs could have more success hiring employees.
 However, she, herself, had never hired anyone… ever.
 Her company had generated total revenue in three years of, well, $0.

 A Speaking Career is, However, a Great “Add On” to Any Other Career.

 Going back to the ski resort example, this would be like offering ski lessons once your ski resort is successful.
-The speaking (or teaching) is a way to generate a new revenue stream from an already successful business.
+Speaking (or teaching) is a way to generate a new revenue stream from an already successful business.

 Three Ways to Start a Public Speaking Career